the-real-mcarn/homepage_icongrabber/README.md

 python ./src/main.py
 ```
 The script has to be run every time you edit your bookmarks.
 You could put it on some sort of filesystem watcher or cron job but, unless you update your bookmarks a lot, I wouldn't recommend it.

+> [!IMPORTANT]
+> If your icons do not show up, you may need to recreate and restart your homepage instance.

 ## Links
 - [Homepage](https://github.com/gethomepage/homepage) by Homepage Contributors